Do you have pregnancy diabetes? Take a look at our tips for managing this condition.

 - Get your 7 a day (5 vegetables and 2 fruit)

 Use veg to bulk up your meals and snack on vegetable sticks instead of sweets, crisps and biscuits.
-Fibre in the vegetables will help you manage your insulin release.
+Fibre in the vegetables will help you manage your insulin release, which can reduce the risk of pregnancy diabetes.
 Don’t drink fruit juices and smoothies which are high in natural sugars.
 Eat no more than 2 pieces of fruit a day and eat with some protein to slow the absorption of sugars.

 - Support your gut microbiome